EthanNoble/TicTacToe-Minimax/README.txt

 To play Tic Tac Toe, run the Main.py script

-This is a rather messy implementation of the minimax algorithm and the Monte Carlo tree search.
+This is an implementation of the minimax algorithm and the Monte Carlo tree search.

+It might take a while to load the computer's moves when you run the script.
+Be patient!

-Try to play against the AI, it's fairly smart for just a bunch of 1's an 0's!
-It can be pretty dumb at times, however.
+Try to play against the AI, it's very smart for just a bunch of 1's an 0's!

 To make a move, type in the numbers 0 - 8.
 Each number corresponds to a tile:
 0 1 2